brunersj/EE599_Project/README.md

 <img alt="highlevel_workflow" src="https://github.com/brunersj/EE599_Project/blob/master/highlevelWorkflowScreenshot.png?raw=true" width="600" text-align="center">

+## Functionality and Implementation
-- The frontend is a web page broken into three parts.
+- The frontend web page is broken into three parts.
   1. Balances and Positions:
       - The current portfolio balances are displayed as well as a table providing a breakdown of each stock in the portfolio.
 This table includes relevant information such as number of shares owned, current market value, dollar and percent gain, etc. This information can be reloaded using a refresh button that sends an HTTP GET request to the backend.
 The backend responds with the portfolio array that is processed and displayed by the frontend.
   2. Get Quote: